PowerShellEmpire/PowerTools/README.md

-    Get-NetSessions                 -   gets active sessions on a specified server Get-NetConnections              -   gets active connections to a specific server resource (share) Get-NetFiles                    -   gets open files on a server Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host
+    Get-NetSessions                 -   gets active sessions on a specified server Get-NetConnections              -   gets active connections to a specific server resource (share) Get-NetFiles                    -   gets open files on a server

 ## MetaFunctions:
     Invoke-Netview                  -   a port of @mubix's netview.exe tool using Get-Net* functionality